-No equipment needed!
-For the following workout all you need is a little space and maybe a mat or other firm but gentle surface where you won’t slide around.
+No equipment is needed!
+For the following workout, all you need is a little space and maybe a mat or other firm but gentle surface where you won’t slide around.
 Perform each move for the number of reps stated and make sure you take a few minutes to stretch at the end!

 Oblique Burner – 15 reps per side

 Standing oblique burner is not only a great way to warm up for this workout, but it puts the focus on your waistline and engages your obliques.